Correlations of Dark Matter, Gas and Stellar Profiles in Dark Matter Halos: Discussion

 \subsection{Cluster Mass Calibration}

 The halo mass-observable relation is one of the key ingredients of cluster abundance analyses.
-Over the past three decades, a number of techniques have been proposed to infer the total expected mass of the host halos \citep[see][for a recent review]{Pratt:2019}.
-The weak-lensing method has emerged as the most prominent and accurate technique, and is currently considered as the gold standard for mass calibration \citep[][]{McClintock2019,Kiiveri2021,Wu2021}.
+Over the past three decades, a number of techniques have been proposed to infer the total mass of the host halos \citep[see][for a recent review]{Pratt:2019}.
+The weak-lensing method has emerged as one of the promising techniques for the cluster mass calibration \citep[][]{McClintock2019,Kiiveri2021,Wu2021}.
 Past studies have illustrated the sensitivity of inferred halo masses to non-zero scatter \citep[][]{Rozo2014,DES_cluster_cosmo:2020,Grandis:2021}.
-In the following, we argue that modeling scatter alone is insufficient for accurate mass-observable relation inference studies; halo property profile covariance plays a crucial role in estimating the expected halo mass given an observable.
+In the following, we argue that modeling scatter alone is insufficient for accurate calibration of mass-observable relations for cosmological inference, because halo property profile covariance plays a crucial role in estimating the expected halo mass given an observable.

-Clusters are not selected by their host halo mass, they are rather selected by their stellar or gas observables.
+Clusters are not selected by their host halo mass.
+Instead, they are selected by their stellar or gas observables.
 As first pointed out by \citet{Nord:2008} and later shown by others \citep[{\sl e.g.},][]{Farahi2018,2022:Zhang}, a non-zero covariance between observables can induce a non-trivial biases in mass-observable relation if not accounted for properly.
 As we will show, this bias is not a constant factor, rather it is a function of mass and radial distance.
 In the following, we show that this bias can be modelled with an additive term.
 In the following, we model the cumulative mass profile enclosed within a radial distance from the halo center.
 We use $M_{<r}$ to denote the cumulative mass profile.

 Suppose an optical-survey in which clusters are selected based on their optical-richness, where optical-richness, denoted with $\Ngal$, is defined as the number of satellite galaxies with $M_{\star} > 10^{10}\,\msun$, corresponding to the stellar mass limit of the recent optical-cluster finding algorithms \citep[e.g.,][]{Palmese:2020}.
 Since the selection property is $\Ngal$, we want a model that computes expected $M_{<r}$ as a function of redshift, radii, and $\Ngal$, $\langle \ln M_{<r} \mid \Ngal, r \rangle$.
 Suppose the conditional probability $p(M_{<r}, \Ngal \mid M)$ is a multivariate log-normal distribution \citep{Huang:2021}; and the $M$--$\Ngal$ scaling relation is given by